The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Introduction

 \section{Introduction}

-Recently, a variant of the standard \sc{Local Hamiltonian} problem was introduced, incorporating an additional input known as a \emph{guiding state}~\cite{GLG22}.
-This guiding state, referred to as a semi-classical subset state, is promised to overlap with the true Hamiltonian ground state.
-This additional input significantly alters the standard problem's tractability, transitioning from intractable (\clw{QMA}{complete}) instances to those solvable on a quantum computer.
-That is to say, the \sc{Guided $2$-Local Hamiltonian} problem is \clw{BQP}{hard}~\cite{Richter07,GLG22,CKFH+23}.
-Various families of $2$-local Hamiltonians, including the antiferromagnetic $XY$ model and the Heisenberg model, have also been shown to be \clw{BQP}{hard} in this guided setting~\cite{CKFH+23}.
-Open questions remain, such as: are there efficient methods for finding \emph{good} guiding states?
-Are other families of Hamiltonians that are \clw{BQP}{hard}?
-Is it plausible that a small family of Hamiltonians exist for which good guiding states can be efficiently computed~\cite{Liu21, Jiang24, WaiteSucc25}; what is the resulting complexity of such a family?
+The \sc{Guided Local Hamiltonian} problem augments the standard \sc{Local Hamiltonian}~\cite{kitaev2002classical} problem by including a \emph{guiding state}: a quantum state promised to have non-trivial overlap with the ground state, specified by a succinct classical description.
+The goal remains to decide whether the ground-state energy lies below a threshold $a$ or above a threshold $b$, promised that one of these cases holds, with the guiding state available as an additional computational resource (see \cref{def:GLHP} for a formal statement).\footnote{Equivalently, the problem can be framed as estimating the ground-state energy to inverse-polynomial precision using the guiding state.} Including a guiding state can significantly alter the problem's computational complexity, in some cases allowing efficient decidability on a quantum computer.
+In particular, the \sc{Guided $2$-Local Hamiltonian} problem is \clw{BQP}{hard}~\cite{richter2007two,gharibian2023dequantizing,cade2023improved} and several physically-relevant $2$-local Hamiltonians, including the antiferromagnetic $XY$ and Heisenberg models, retain this \clw{BQP}{hardness} in the guided setting~\cite{cade2023improved}.
+Several open questions remain, including whether efficient methods exist for finding \emph{good} guiding states?
+Are there other families of Hamiltonians that are \clw{BQP}{hard}?
+More optimistically, might there exist restricted families of Hamiltonians for which good guiding states can be efficiently computed~\cite{liu2021stoqma, jiang2025local, waite2025complexityb}, and if so, what is the resulting complexity of such families?